-We next briefly review existing work in nonlinear balanced truncation and particularly the solution of the related HJ(B) equations.
-Fujimoto and Tsubakino~\cite{fujimoto2008TaylorSeriesBT} use Taylor series approximations of the controllability and observability energy functions, as well as the singular value functions, to solve the Hamilton-Jacobi equations (an idea that goes back to \cite{lukes1969optimal}).
-Their subsequent balanced ROMs are illustrated on a four-dimensional ODE.
-Building on~\cite{fujimoto2008TaylorSeriesBT}, the authors in \cite{sahyoun2013reduced} consider the special class of quadratic models and use Taylor series expansion to solve the HJB equations and balancing transformations.
-However, no numerical examples are given, and the computational feasibility for large-scale systems remains in question.
-The authors in \cite{almubarak2019infinite} use similar Taylor series approaches to solve HJB equations for low-dimensional systems (a maximum of four states were considered).
-They show that, as expected, nonlinear controllers have better performance than traditional linear LQR controllers.
-An alternative approach is to use max-plus methods for the solution of HJB equations~\cite{mceneaney2007maxplusHJB}, which can provide significant computational savings, but requires highly nontrivial customization to dynamical systems form, hence less generalizable when compared to Taylor-series based methods.
-Instead of focusing on the energy functions, approximate balanced truncation methods for nonlinear systems have been proposed that focus on algebraic Gramians.
-For instance~\cite{verriest2006algebraicGramiansNLBT} derives such Gramians as the solution of Lyapunov-type equations, which is appealing from a computational perspective.
-The work of~\cite{al1994new} proposed algebraic Gramians for bilinear systems, and \cite{condon2005nonlinear} combined Carleman bilinearization with this balancing method to approximately balance weakly nonlinear systems.
-A computationally efficient framework via truncated algebraic Gramians for quadratic-bilinear systems has then been proposed in~\cite{bennerGoyal2017BT_quadBilinear}.
-This can also be applied to more general nonlinear systems, see~\cite{KW2019_balanced_truncation_lifted_QB}.
-Empirical Gramians for nonlinear systems~\cite{lall2002subspace} can also be used, yet their computation requires as many simulations of the full systems as there are inputs and outputs: each simulation uses an impulse disturbance per input channel while setting the other inputs to zero.
+An alternative approach to solving the HJB equations is to use max-plus methods~\cite{mceneaney2007maxplusHJB}, which can provide significant computational savings, but require highly nontrivial customization to dynamical systems forms; those methods are hence less generalizable when compared to Taylor-series based methods.
+Instead of focusing on the energy functions, approximate balanced truncation methods for nonlinear systems have been proposed that focus on algebraic Gramians, which is appealing from a computational perspective.
+For instance~\cite{verriest2006algebraicGramiansNLBT} derives such Gramians as the solution of Lyapunov-type equations, \cite{al1994new} proposed algebraic Gramians for bilinear systems, and \cite{condon2005nonlinear} combined Carleman bilinearization with that balancing method to approximately balance weakly nonlinear systems.
+A computationally efficient framework via truncated algebraic Gramians for quadratic-bilinear systems has been proposed in~\cite{bennerGoyal2017BT_quadBilinear}, which also applies to more general nonlinear systems via lifting, see~\cite{KW2019_balanced_truncation_lifted_QB}.
+Empirical Gramians for nonlinear systems~\cite{lall2002subspace} can also be used, yet their computation requires as many simulations of the full system as there are inputs and outputs: each simulation uses an impulse disturbance per input channel while setting the other inputs to zero.
 Newman and Krishnaprasad~\cite{newman2000MC_BT} show that the controllability energy function is related to the stationary density $p_\infty$ of a Markov process.
-Therefore, \cite{newman2000MC_BT} suggests to solve the corresponding Fokker-Planck equations for $p_\infty$ instead.
-For a particular class of systems with Hamiltonian structure, \cite{newman2000MC_BT} proves that this relationship is exact.
+They suggest to solve the corresponding Fokker-Planck equations for $p_\infty$ instead and further show that for a particular class of systems with Hamiltonian structure, this relationship is exact.
 However, this shifts the computational burden to solving the Fokker-Planck equations.
 Hence, their test model is a two-dimensional ODE.
 A method for approximating the nonlinear balanced truncation reduction map via reproducing kernel Hilbert spaces (a machine learning-based, data-driven technique) has been proposed in~\cite{bouvrie2017kernel}, and applied to two- and seven-dimensional ODE examples.
 As evident from the literature, scalable and computationally efficient nonlinear balanced truncation approaches based on the energy functions that work for both closed- and open-loop systems are currently lacking for medium- and large-scale systems.